MonstrousSoftware/SkyPatrol/README.md

 ## Post game jam
-The version that was submitted to the game jam is that of June.
+The version that was submitted to the game jam is that of June 17, which you can find in the commit history.

-Afterwards, I used this code as a platform to try some code refactoring.
+After the jam, I used this code as a platform to try some code refactoring.

 In particular, I was wondering if an ECS type approach would be a good fit for this game.
 It is really not necessary for performance as the game is very simple, but it bugs me a little to have game object type specific code in World.